 Uploading a video on YouTube, Twitch, or Vimeo requires you to include a proper title and description of the content of the video.
 This description is important if you want your video to rank higher in search results of the app itself or any other search engine.
 Creating a transcript for your video is an optimal way to increase the reach of your video, but before uploading the transcript, you need to format it properly as per the guidelines to get the desired results.

 Create catchy titles, headlines, and subheadings in the transcript.
 Include your keywords in:

 When you upload your video transcript on your website, you should ensure:

 These elements can help you rank your videos higher in search results for your targeted keywords.

 The process of creating a perfect transcript can be time-consuming and overwhelming, from the transcribing itself and speaker labeling to the time stamps and tags.
 However, it doesn’t have to be this way, always!
 Whether you need your transcript in a specific format or want to include important elements like timestamp, name tags, and other important data, we can personalize it to your specific needs.

-So, use your time and other resources on your important everyday work, and let the experienced team at GMR Transcription lend a hand.
+So, use your time and other resources on your important everyday work, and let the experienced team at GMR Transcription Services, Inc. lend a hand.
 Our 100% US-based human transcriptionists have completed over 7.49 million minutes of transcripts with 99% accuracy every time on high-quality audio.
 For best-in-class video and audio transcription services, contact us right away!